-Financial performance AER CER
+AER CER

-2012 £m 2011 £m Change % 2011 £m Change %
+2012 2011 Change % 2011 Change

+£m £m %

 APE sales 1,462 1,275 15 1,290 13

-New business profit 873 815 7 825 6
+New Business Profit 873 815 7 825 6

-Total IFRS operating profit ^{note} 964 651 48 659 46
+Total IFRS operating profit note (i) 964 651 48 659 46

 Total EEV operating profit 1,610 1,431 13 1,448 11

-Comparatives adjusted for retrospective application of the accounting policy change for deferred acquisition costs as discussed in note A5 of the IFRS financial statements.
+(i) Comparatives adjusted for retrospective application of the accounting policy change for deferred acquisition costs as discussed in note B of IFRS financial statements.

 The United States is the world's largest retirement savings market.
-Each year, many of the 78 million 'baby- boomers' reach retirement age, which will trigger a shift from savings accumulation to retirement income generation for more than US\$10 trillion of accumulated wealth over the next decade1.
+Each year, many of the 78 million 'baby boomers' reach retirement age, which will trigger a shift from savings accumulation to retirement income generation for more than US\$10 trillion of accumulated wealth over the next decade.
 This demographic transition constitutes a significant opportunity for those companies that are able to provide the 'baby-boomers' with long-term retirement solutions.
 Jackson takes a selective approach to this opportunity by leveraging its distinctive distribution capabilities and asset liability management expertise to offer prudently priced annuity products.